AmilaCG/RealtimeBarcodeTracker/README.md

-# Realtime Barcode Tracker (Android)
+# Real-time Barcode Tracker (Android NDK + OpenCV)
 The goal of this project is to track and decode multiple barcodes and show bounding boxes around them.

 Currently this can detect a single barcode and display a bounding box around it in realtime.

 This uses Android NDK Camera API to access the camera from the native (C++) layer and then draw the preview on a SurfaceView using the NDK ANativeWindow.
 Using OpenCV to generate the bounding box with some image processing.
-This NDK solution will give much better fps rate rather than using OpenCV on the Java layer (with CameraBridgeViewBase.CvCameraViewListener2, can be found in "BarcodeTrackingJava" branch).
+This NDK solution will give much better FPS rather than using OpenCV on the Java layer (with CameraBridgeViewBase.CvCameraViewListener2, can be found in "BarcodeTrackingJava" branch).

 ## Demo